joseeden/All-Things-Docker-and-Kubernetes/lab13_Big_Project_Part1_Production_Workflow/README.md

 We sort of did used docker-compose in the first approach when we spin up the containers but we just attached to the running container and run the 'npm run test' again to make sure that the changes in the test files are applied.

-This second appraoch is slight different since we'll modify the **docker-compose.yml**.
+This second approach is slight different since we'll modify the **docker-compose.yml**.
 We'll add a second service that's intended for running tests only.
 This means it'll actuall create two containers, one for the project and a second one for testing the project.

 <details><summary> docker-compose.yml </summary>